Clean Clothes Campaign is looking for a

 - A fully paid for pension plan, € 36 net telephone allowance, general net allowance 1% of gross pay, contribution towards trade union membership, reimbursement of commuting costs (up to a fixed amount) and an individual training budget.

 - 5 weeks holidays plus the days between Christmas and New Year.

 The candidate needs to have residence and work permit for the Netherlands.
-The position is based in Amsterdam, and a “working from home” policy applies.
+The position is based in Amsterdam and partial work from home is possible.